 The failure of the parents to execute the above referenced agreement shall preclude the student from returning to the regular instructional program.
 This policy applies to in-house and out-of-school suspensions.

-A student is responsible to make-up all class work that was missed while on suspension.
+A student who is given a suspension is responsible for making up all class work that was missed while on suspension.
 He/she will have one day for each day of suspension to make-up missed class and homework.